captainpragmatic/MAIL-Sentinel/README.md

-# ✨ M.A.I.L-Sentinel – My Artificial Intelligence Log Sentinel ✨
+# ✨ M.A.I.L.
+Sentinel – My Artificial Intelligence Log Sentinel ✨

-M.A.I.L-Sentinel is not just a log monitoring script; it’s an intelligent guardian created to scan, filter, and analyze Postfix log data.
-Inspired by the need for a smarter, self-aware sentinel over your email logs, M.A.I.L-Sentinel leverages AI to provide actionable recommendations for error resolution, ensuring your email infrastructure remains robust and secure.
+M.A.I.L.
+Sentinel is not just a log monitoring script; it’s an intelligent guardian created to scan, filter, and analyze Postfix log data.
+Inspired by the need for a smarter, self-aware sentinel over your email logs, M.A.I.L.
+Sentinel leverages AI to provide actionable recommendations for error resolution, ensuring your email infrastructure remains robust and secure.

 ## Requirements ✅